scarv/sca3s-harness/README.md

 SCA3S is a collection of resources that support the development and analysis of cryptographic implementations wrt.
 [side-channel attack](https://en.wikipedia.org/wiki/Side-channel_attack):
-it places particular emphasis on analogue side-channels (e.g., power and EM) stemming from [RISC-V](https://riscv.org)-based platforms.
+mirroring the goals of SCARV, it places particular emphasis on analogue side-channels (e.g., power and EM) stemming from [RISC-V](https://riscv.org)-based platforms.
 The main